squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 **Octave knob** sets the base pitch of the VCO, and allows adjustments up and down in even octave steps.

-**Ratio knob** multiplies the base pitch of the VCO by an even integer (1, 2, 3). very useful for setting pitch of the  carrier VCO, as the carrier is often an even multiple of the modulator frequency.
+**Ratio knob** multiplies the base pitch of the VCO by an even integer (1, 2, 3).
+Very useful for setting pitch of the  carrier VCO, as the carrier is often an even multiple of the modulator frequency.

 **Fine knob** adjusts the CPU pitch up or down by up to an octave.